backdoor-dev-official/Eco-Lang/docs/README.md

 # Eco Documentation
+> [!IMPORTANT]
+> I forgot to say about the file extension of files in eco-lang is ".eco".
+Thanks for your time.
 Welcome to the documentation for Eco, a language designed for human-friendly data serialization.

 ## Defining Data Structures